ronkesiel-create/-I2CS_Ex3/README.md

          stage 3 : Gets the shortest path from pacman to point. stage 4 : returns the direction for pacman to go according to the 2nd pixel in the path.

+3.black:

-3.black: stage 1: Gets A Map with all the distances from the ghosts.
+3.white: stage 1: Gets A Map with all the distances from the ghosts.
-         stage
+         stage 2: Finds the closet point to pacman that's also ghost. stage 3: Gets the shortest path from pacman to ghost. stage 4: returns the direction for pacman to go according to the 2nd pixel in the path.